Skip to content

 Important Notes for Arkansas

-• Arkansas uses the Income Shares model, combining both parents' net incomes to determine the total child support obligation.
+• Arkansas uses the Income Shares model, combining both parents' gross incomes to determine the total child support obligation.

 • The court may deviate from guidelines based on the needs of the child, the income and financial resources of both parents, and any extraordinary circumstances.